Phone: 503-823-PLAY (7529)

 Marquam Nature Park supports an abundance of native tree species, such as Douglas fir, western hemlock, western red cedar, and bigleaf maples, and a variety of natural habitats.
 The entire park has a protective environmental zoning overlay applied to ensure preservation of that habitat and the natural hydrology (the flow of water through its many seeps and perennial and seasonal streams).

 The park currently contains one official trail, the Marquam Trail, a part of the 40-Mile Loop and the SW Trails network, which connects uphill to Council Crest and the Oregon Zoo and downhill to Terwilliger Parkway.
-There are also quite a few unsafe and damaging demand (a.k.a. "social") trails that connect the surrounding neighborhoods with destinations such as the Marquam Trail, OHSU, and Terwilliger Parkway.
+There are also quite a few unsafe and damaging demand ("social") trails that connect the surrounding neighborhoods with destinations such as the Marquam Trail, OHSU, and Terwilliger Parkway.

 A small kiosk with information about the Nature Park and the trail network is located at the base of the Marquam Trail along Terwilliger.